-Eligible Non-Citizen is defined as a person eligible for Federal Title IV programs by the United States Department of Education Federal Student Aid.
-For more information refer to https://studentaid.gov/understand-aid/eligibility/requirements/non-us-citizens..
+Eligible Non-Citizens must meet the Federal Title IV definition, a United States permanent resident with a Permanent Resident Card (I-551); or a conditional permanent resident (I-551C); or the holder of an Arrival-Departure Record (I-94) showing any one of the following designations: Refugee, Asylum Granted, Parolee (I-94 confirms paroled for a minimum of one year and status has not expired); "Victim of human trafficking," T-Visa holder (T-1, T-2, T-3, etc.), or Cuban Haitian Entrant.
+Persons with an FI or F2 student visa, a II or I2 exchange visitor visa, or a G series visa do not meet the definition of an Eligible Non-Citizen.
 West Georgia Technical College is not authorized to accept students residing in the United States while on a student visa and does not issue I-20 VISAS.
-Any other international student, determined eligible for admission, shall be enrolled on a space-available basis and shall not displace any student desiring to enroll who is a resident of the State.
+Any other international student, determined eligible for admission, shall be enrolled on a spaceavailable basis and shall not displace any student desiring to enroll who is a resident of the State.
 An international student will be charged tuition at four times the rate of in-state residents.
 Furnish an official English translation of all secondary transcripts.
 Documentation of U.S. high school equivalency and/or post-secondary credit is required for all programs, except for Commercial Truck Driving.
-Students with foreign post-secondary transcripts who seek transfer credit or credit for placement requirements must have the transcript evaluated on a course-by-course basis for United States equivalency.
+Students with foreign post-secondary transcripts who seek transfer credit or credit for placement requirements must have the transcript evaluated on a course-bycourse basis for United States equivalency.
 The evaluation of those records must be performed by an independent credential evaluation company that is a recognized member of the National Association of Credential Evaluation (NACES).